javascript-machine-learning/organization-overview/README.md

 # BRIIM - JavaScript in Machine Learning

 The repository gives you an overview of all the resources for [BRIIM - JavaScript in Machine Learning](https://bri.im/).
-You can [contribute](https://github.com/javascript-machine-learning/briim-website-content) to the content to the official website too.
+You can [contribute](https://github.com/javascript-machine-learning/briim-website-content) content to the official website too.

 ## Intro